naoshibaikyu/wilyswarriors/CR_S1_PIEASS.md

 GalaxyAnnoyed: Huh?
 You're right but whatever!

-<div class="hhhh">As Galaxy Man heads out to the outdoors, Fakette turns to Hornet wanting to go back to the previous conversation</div>
+%As Galaxy Man heads out to the outdoors, Fakette turns to Hornet wanting to go back to the previous conversation

 Fake: So... would you rather talk about the Wii U Classic Mini?